 Advancing the way we treat and use water and resources NAWI is a 5-year, $110M research program supported by the U.S. Department of Energy in partnership with the California Department of Water Resources, the California State Water Resources Control Board, and numerous industry and academic partners.
 NAWI is headquartered at Lawrence Berkeley National Laboratory (LBNL).
-It was co-founded by Oak Ridge National Laboratory (ORNL) and the National Renewable Energy Laboratory (NREL).
+It was co-founded by Oak Ridge National Laboratory (ORNL) and the National Laboratory of the Rockies (NLR) (formerly the National Renewable Energy Laboratory).

 NAWI is a 5-year, $110M research program supported by the U.S. Department of Energy in partnership with the California Department of Water Resources, the California State Water Resources Control Board, and numerous industry and academic partners.
 NAWI is headquartered at Lawrence Berkeley National Laboratory (LBNL).
-It was co-founded by Oak Ridge National Laboratory (ORNL) and the National Renewable Energy Laboratory (NREL).
+It was co-founded by Oak Ridge National Laboratory (ORNL) and the National Laboratory of the Rockies (NLR) (formerly the National Renewable Energy Laboratory).

-NAWI aims to secure an affordable, energy-efficient, and resilient water supply for the US economy through decentralized, fit-for-purpose desalination.
+NAWI aims to secure an affordable, energy-efficient, and resilient water supply for the U.S. economy by integrating decentralized, fit-for-purpose desalination and reuse into existing infrastructure systems.
 In particular, NAWI is working to develop a portfolio of technologies that enables 90% of nontraditional water sources to be treatable at a levelized cost comparable to today’s marginal water supplies within 10 years.
+Key non-traditional water sources include industrial, municipal, and onsite wastewater reuse, brackish groundwater and surface water sources, and seawater desalination.

 Why NAWI?